 The Dyrt Rangers are elite members of our camping community, who have won our camping contests by reviewing campgrounds on The Dyrt.
 You, too, can become a Ranger by reviewing campgrounds on The Dyrt.

-We asked them for advice on how to build the perfect campfire:
+We asked them for advice on how to make a fire:

 “I pack cotton balls soaked in oil to use as a fire starter!
 I always have the materials laying around so I don’t have to run to the store for supplies, and it’s a sure-fire (pun intended) way of getting a fire going.
 My biggest suggestion, however, is to always bring back-up supplies because you never know what all will go wrong until it does.” — The Dyrt Ranger Katie Keil

 “I save my toilet paper rolls and stuff them with dryer lint.
-Then I create a base of logs in a triangle, around the toilet paper tubes, where each long log is propped up on its neighbor.
+After I create a base of logs in a triangle, around the toilet paper tubes, where each long log is propped up on its neighbor.
 Then, I top the tubes with kindling, and then some thumb-thick sticks.
-Then I pray it works because usually my kid is cranky by that point, I’m ready to eat my hand, and the sun is setting.” — The Dyrt Ranger Jennifer Smutek
+From there I pray it works because usually my kid is cranky by that point, I’m ready to eat my hand, and the sun is setting.” — The Dyrt Ranger Jennifer Smutek

 “Make sure you tinder is dry…so very important.” — The Dyrt Ranger Jeanene Arrington Fisher